-Several months ago I began something with our staff that has been a huge hit.
+Some time back I did something with our staff that was a huge hit.
 It’s simple.
 Any staff can do it, whether in a church or a business application.
 And it boosts staff morale and excitement when we do it.
 I encourage you to try it with your staff.
 It’s called a “Blue Sky Thinking” morning.
 In this post I explain what it is and how you can do it to supercharge your staff morale.

 “Blue Sky Thinking” is a creative brainstorming technique to help leaders think outside the box.
 The origin of the phrase, although rather obscure, implies the emptiness of the sky and thus, blue sky thinking means thinking with no preconceptions (i.e., thinking outside the box).